Inflectra/spira-documentation/docs/External-Bug-Tracking-Integration/Using-SpiraTeam-with-Jira-Cloud.md

 - Choose the project in Jira you want to get IDs for

-You will then see tabs for the following information:
+You will then see tabs for the following information: issue types, issue statuses, issue priorities, components, versions, and custom fields.

-- issue types
-- issue statuses
-- issue priorities
-- components
-- versions
-- custom fields

 Keep the helper application open so you can refer to it as you go through the remaining configuration steps below